OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 ``ProtocolUnitResult``
 ^^^^^^^^^^^^^^^^^^^^^^

-A :class:`.ProtocolUnitResult` is created by a :ref
+A :class:`.ProtocolUnitResult` retains the results from successful execution of a :ref:`ProtocolUnit <protocolunit>`.

+A ``ProtocolUnitResult`` retains as attributes all of its inputs, including any ``ProtocolUnitResult``\s present among those inputs.
+It is returned by a successful call to its corresponding :meth:`.ProtocolUnit.execute` method, and retains all outputs from execution.
+It also retains its start and end ``datetime``, and potentially other provenance information.

 .. _protocolunitfailure: